c-stephenson/workshops-spark_intro/README.md

 # workshops-spark_intro
-Introductory workshops in Apache Spark with Python (pyspark) and SQL (Spark SQL).
+Introductory workshops for beginners in Apache Spark with Python (pyspark) and SQL (Spark SQL).
 Repository includes IPYNB notebooks and data.

 __Note:__ file paths in notebooks will require updating